pauljabernathy/demo/README.md

 This repo is intended to be a demo of some Machine Learning concepts I have learned.

-Right now, it contains two projects:
+Right now, it contains three projects:

 * the small <a href="diabetes/diabetes_presentation.ipynb">diabetes
  presentation</a>.
 It is a